The views expressed in this article are the author’s and are not necessarily the views of the partners.

 These NGOs not only aided with food distribution, they also helped provide medicines to the patients whenever required.
 I clearly remember one such incident where a Colon cancer patient from Assam who had come to Delhi for treatment got infected with COVID-19 in one of the private hospitals.
 The Helping Hands NGO of New Delhi, along with NE Spanner, took the initiative to transfer him immediately to one of the COVID-19 hospitals for Hospital Quarantine.

 His immediate family — wife and a young daughter, tested negative and were taken to their home for Home Quarantine.
-The family didn’t have food and water, and no neighbor was ready to help them out.
+The family didn’t have food and water, and no neighbour was ready to help them out.
 I called Wasim and he made sure that the family had enough food and water to survive with, which he delivered at midnight on that very day.
 Further, he even went to the hospital to get the medicines required by the patient during his cancer treatment.

 The COVID-19 patient was released from the hospital after 14 days with a suggestion of staying in Home Quarantine for the next 7 days.
 The family stayed in a single room and had to be transferred to a safer place.
 With the help of Assam Association of Delhi and NE Spanner, the family was transferred to Assam Bhawan.
 However, when the patient came home, further reports revealed him to be COVID-19 positive again.
 The family was panic-stricken.